allegroai/clearml-docs/docs/configs/clearml_conf.md

   * To mask additional environment variables, add their keys to the `extra_keys` list.
   For example, to hide the value of a custom environment variable named `MY_SPECIAL_PASSWORD`, set `extra_keys: ["MY_SPECIAL_PASSWORD"]`

+  * By default, `parse_embedded_urls` is set to `true`, so agent will also hide passwords in URLs and handle environment variables containing docker commands

   ```
   hide_docker_command_env_vars {
     enabled: true
     extra_keys: ["MY_SPECIAL_PASSWORD"]
+    parse_embedded_urls: true
   }
   ```